MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/get-started/secure-collaboration-documents.md

 As an administrator, you can configure an Azure Information Protection label to apply the permissions and authorized users.
 This configuration makes it very easy for users and other administrators to apply the correct protection settings, because they simply apply the label without having to specify any details.
 The following section provides an example walkthrough for this configuration.

-However, there are other ways to apply the same protection settings, which include users specifying the users and permissions, and using PowerShell to create or modify protection templates that can then be applied by other services, such as DLP solutions.
+However, there are other ways to apply the same protection settings, which include users specifying the users and permissions, and using PowerShell to create or modify protection templates.

 ## Example configuration for a label to apply protection to support internal and external collaboration